Battle of Xiakou: Aftermath

 Even though Gan Ning saved Huang Zu's life at a critical moment, Huang was unappreciative of his effort because he despised Gan for his background (Gan Ning used to be a pirate).
 Gan Ning then heeded the advice of his comrade, Su Fei (蘇飛), to defect to Sun Quan's side, bringing along with him confidential intelligence on Huang Zu's forces.
 Sun Quan received Gan Ning warmly and followed Gan's suggestion to launch a full assault on Huang Zu again three years later, in 208, starting the subsequent Battle of Jiangxia.

 In popular culture

-The Battle of Xiakou was featured as a playable stage in the fourth, fifth, and seventh instalments of Koei's video game series, Dynasty Warriors.
+The Battle of Xiakou is featured as a playable stage in the fourth, fifth, and seventh installments of Koei's video game series, Dynasty Warriors.
 In the games, the battle was merged with the Battle of Jiangxia.
-In the later instalments, the battle became more significant after Ling Tong (Ling Cao's son) became a playable character.
+In the later installments, the battle became more significant after Ling Tong (Ling Cao's son) became a playable character.
 In Dynasty Warriors 5, it was incorrectly stated that the Battle of Xiakou took place in 208.